 Competitive Pricing

-Project management software really doesn’t have to cost an arm and a leg.
-Some of the best alternatives to Microsoft Project don’t even charge you extra fees for more users, saving fast-growing companies from the hassle of having to make constant upgrades.
+Project management software doesn’t have to cost an arm and a leg.
+Some of the best alternatives to Microsoft Project don’t even charge you extra fees for more users, saving fast-growing companies from the hassle of constantly upgrading.

 Solid Features

-We’ve done our best to choose alternatives to MS Project that construction firms would genuinely find useful to run alongside other programs.
-You should never feel like you’re settling with a program given how modular project management software can be; you just have to connect the right pieces of software together.
+We’ve done our best to choose alternatives to MS Project that construction firms would find useful to run alongside other programs.
+Given how modular project management software can be, you should never feel like you’re settling with a program; you have to connect the right pieces of software together.

 10 Microsoft Project alternatives